 The Duke Office of Research Initiatives is a collaborative effort, from our strategic directives, to our funding sources, even our team.
 We have banded together from various departments, offices and institutes all over Duke; we come from diverse backgrounds and experiences.
 Some of us are here part time and some of us devote our full time to the Duke Office of Research Initiatives.
-However, we all share a passion for supporting scientific pursuits at Duke!
+However, we all share a passion for supporting scientific and scholarly pursuits at Duke!

 Rebecca Brouwer, Director of Research Initiatives

 Rebecca provides strategic and operational leadership of a variety of research initiatives and engagement activities for Duke researchers.
 The focus of our office is campus-wide, with an emphasis on ensuring coordination and synergy of efforts between various offices, programs, tools, and initiatives.
 Before operating in this capacity, Rebecca played a variety of roles at Duke since 2000 – working within research teams in the School of Medicine and on campus, and operating in central offices such as the Duke Office of Clinical Research and the Office of Research Informatics.

 Derek Jones, Associate Director, Research Initiatives, IT Engagement

 Derek works with the Duke research community and IT developers in the Office of Academic Solutions and Information Systems to understand the needs of researchers, create effective IT and business process solutions, and facilitate adoption through outreach.
 He oversees myRESEARCHhome and other CTSA funded IT initiatives.
 He worked previously as a Clinical Research Coordinator and Research Program Leader in Pulmonary Critical Care Medicine at Duke before joining the team in 2016.
 Derek has a BA from Westmont College and an M.Div from the Duke Divinity School.

 Sunita Patil, Associate Director, myRESEARCHnavigators